University Catalog 2024-2025

 The Benjamin Franklin Scholars program, sponsored jointly by the College of Engineering and the College of Humanities and Social Sciences, allows a select group of highly motivated students to simultaneously pursue bachelor’s degrees in both engineering and humanities or social sciences, producing students with a broad training uniquely equipping them for the challenges of today’s world.
 Students in this program can combine any major in the College of Humanities and Social Sciences (plus economics) with any major in the College of Engineering.
 This program, now entering its thirty-third year, has produced individuals who use their engineering training in a broad range of settings and jobs: in industry, in academia, in government, working as engineers, lawyers, physicians, and policy analysts, among others.

 There are three entry points into the program.
-A limited number of newly admitted freshmen are invited to apply to join the program in the April of their senior year of high school, based on SAT scores or demonstrated interests in humanities.
-During New Student Orientation the summer before the freshman year, all new entering freshmen in the College of Engineering are invited to attend an information session about the program and apply to join.
+A limited number of newly admitted first-year students are invited to apply to join the program in the April of their senior year of high school, based on academic performance or demonstrated interests in humanities.
+During New Student Orientation the summer before the first year, all new entering first-year students in the College of Engineering are invited to attend an information session about the program and apply to join.
 Thereafter interested students can seek admission through an individual consultation with the director.

 The program has dedicated scholarship money associated with it, and students who have completed the Franklin intro course, have CODA'd into their Engineering and Humanities and Social Sciences majors and who have a 3.0 or above GPA are generally eligible for scholarship support.
 The time required to complete both degrees depends on a variety of factors, including incoming AP credit, semester course load, use of summer school, and Humanities and Social Sciences degree sought.
 The program can be completed in 4-5 years, with five years being typical.